 Description: Specifies the name of the output eclipse grid.
-Argument: One.
-The filename.
-Default: Repeatable: No

 6.17.2.3 <keyword>

 Description: Specifies an output keyword.
 The command must be repeated for each keyword to be included in this output grid.
 If no keywords are listed for the last file, all remaining keywords are written to this file.
 The available keywords are: SPECGRID, COORD, ZCORN, ACTNUM, PERMX, PERMY, PERMZ, CARFIN and ACTNUM.